 By turning on the module, each LearnDash Group is given a unique registration URL (visible only to administrators).
 This URL can then be shared, and by visiting that unique page, users are added directly to the associated group.
 To change groups or add users to additional groups, users can simply visit the registration URL of another LearnDash Group by visiting their registration URL.

 This module does include its own registration form, but we strongly recommend that you use Gravity Forms with the User Registration add-on instead.
 Theme My Login is also supported.

-The Allow users to join multiple LearnDash Groups? setting allows users to either switch groups or add new groups.
+Allows users to either switch groups or add new groups.
 Choosing No means a user visiting this page that’s already in another group (or groups) is removed from the group and added to the new group instead.
 Choosing Yes means a user visiting this page will be added to the group.
 Existing group memberships are unaffected.